 Travis has found that clients are attracted to working with him because of his natural ability to see opportunities before others do and then understand what it takes to nurture and develop these ideas—using his entrepreneurial instincts and marketing prowess to apply them.

 Since falling in love with marketing, Travis has invested thousands and thousands of hours (and dollars) on mastering his craft, seeking out the best masterminds and mentors in the world.
-As a student of marketing, Travis is doing his best work when he’s using his marketing muscles—whether it’s identifying a new idea that doubles a business’s revenue in 12 months or honing an entrepreneurial idea of his own that gives life to a new product or service.
+As a student of marketing, Travis is doing his best work when he’s using his marketing muscles.
+Whether it’s identifying a new idea that doubles a business’s revenue in 12 months or honing an entrepreneurial idea of his own that gives life to a new product or service, Travis is always focused on making a difference in the world.